-Motilin is a very important enzyme in the digestive system.
+Motilin is a very important protein in the digestive system.
 It helps move food through the digestive tract by causing muscle contractions.
-Read on to learn more about this hormone, its effects on your body and associated complications.
+Read on to learn more about this hormone, its effects on the body, and complications associated with its abnormal levels.

 Motilin is a hormone produced by cells in the small intestine.
-Motilin is named so because it stimulates movement (motility) of digestive organs.
-Its main function is to cause movement and emptying of the digestive tract by initiating intestinal muscle contractions [R, R].
+Its name comes from its ability to stimulate the movement (motility) of the digestive organs.
+Its main function is to cause movement and emptying of the digestive tract by initiating intestinal muscle contractions [1, 2].

-Blood motilin rises during fasting periods and after digesting a meal, but they disappear during food consumption.
-Its release is influenced by water, fat, and pressure in the digestive system (mechanically-induced release) [R, R, R].
+Blood motilin rises during fasting periods and after digesting a meal, but its levels drop during food consumption.
+Its release is influenced by water, fat, and pressure in the digestive system (mechanically-induced release) [1, 2, 3].

-Motilin secretion in the small intestine is important because this organ is responsible for digestion and nutrient absorption.
-Motilin release is strongly blocked during pregnancy, so pregnant women have significantly lowered motilin levels [R, R, R].
+Motilin secretion in the small intestine is crucial because this organ is responsible for digestion and nutrient absorption.
+Motilin release is strongly blocked during pregnancy [1, 2, 3].

-The MMC has a few phases, where phase III is controlled by motilin and is the most important phase.
-This stage involves a burst of muscle contractions originating at the beginning of the small intestine (duodenum) and moves along all the way to the end.
-Phase III is also involved in hunger [R, R, R, R].
+The MMC has a few phases, where the most important one, phase III, is controlled by motilin.
+This stage involves a burst of muscle contractions originating at the beginning of the small bowel (duodenum) and moving along all the way to the end.
+Phase III is also involved in hunger [5, 4, 2, 1].

-This process clears the small intestine of undigested food, preventing bacterial overgrowth and stimulating hunger.
-Additionally, it ensures leftover debris does not block nutrient absorption in the small intestine.
-There is a high-risk for nutrient deficiency if there is debris in the small intestines blocking absorption [R, R, R].
+This process clears the small bowel of undigested food, preventing bacterial overgrowth and stimulating hunger.
+Additionally, it ensures that leftover debris does not block nutrient absorption, which increases the risk of nutrient deficiency [4, 2, 1].

 Migrating Motor Complex (MCC) and the Vagus Nerve

-The vagus nerve is a major component in the rest-and-digest system (parasympathetic nervous system).
-The vagus nerve controls the migrating motor complex (MMC) in the stomach.
-Cutting this nerve stops MMC activity in the stomach, but not in the small intestine (MMC phase III intact) [R, R, R].
+The vagus nerve is a major component in the rest-and-digest (parasympathetic) nervous system).
+This nerve controls the migrating motor complex (MMC) in the stomach.
+Cutting this nerve stops MMC activity in the stomach, but not in the small intestine (MMC phase III intact) [6, 4, 1].

 While the vagus nerve regulates levels of digestive hormones like gastrin and other pancreatic enzymes, it does not control motilin levels.
-However, in an experiment where the vagus nerves of dogs got blocked, motilin levels had a higher peak during phase III of MMC.
-[R, R, R]
+However, in an experiment where the vagus nerve of dogs got blocked, motilin levels had a higher peak during phase III of MMC [6, 4, 1].

-Motilin receptors are found in the digestive tract (stomach, colon, and small intestine).
+Motilin receptors are found along the digestive tract (stomach, small bowel, and colon).
 The highest concentration of human receptors for motilin is found in the narrow part of the stomach (pyloric antrum).
-These receptors are functionally (and possibly structurally) different than those found in other species like rabbits [R, R].
+These receptors are functionally (and possibly structurally) different from those found in other species like rabbits [7, 8].

-Motilin receptors are also found in the brains of mice, which may be true for humans too [R].
+Motilin receptors are also found in the brains of mice, although whether this is also the case for humans remains unknown .

 Motilin levels rise and fall throughout the day cyclically.
-To measure your blood motilin levels, you’d have to fast for about 10 hours before the test.
-One study with 38 healthy individuals saw a big variation in fasting blood motilin ranges (50-545 pg/mL).
-The average was 217 pg/mL [R].
+The measurement of blood motilin levels requires fasting for about 10 hours before the test.
+One study on 38 healthy individuals saw a big variation in fasting blood motilin ranges (50-545 pg/mL, with an average of 217 pg/mL) .

-Abnormally high motilin levels may cause some negative health effects, while motilin therapy has benefits (asides from the normal functions in the body) [R].
+Abnormally high motilin levels may cause some negative health effects, while supplementing with motilin has some potential benefits (aside from the normal functions of this hormone in the body) .

 High Motilin Associations With Disease

-38 normal and 41 diabetic individuals were tested to evaluate their blood motilin levels.
-In the diabetic patients, fasting blood motilin levels were significantly higher than in normal individuals.
-While there was overlap between healthy and diabetic individuals at about 200-400 pg/mL, only diabetic individuals had blood motilin levels greater than 550 pg/mL [R].
+In a study on 70 people, those with diabetes tended to have higher fasting motilin levels.
+Although there was a certain overlap between healthy and diabetic individuals at about 200-400 pg/mL, only diabetics had blood motilin levels greater than 550 pg/mL .

 Motilin Drug Interactions

-Drugs that mimic the structure and action of motilin is of high interest to researchers.
-Drugs that increase the activity of motilin receptors, also called motilides, help reduce nausea and increase gastric emptying (in diabetics).
-The most important phase (III) of the migrating motor complex (MMC) is triggered by the administration of motilin and other functionally similar drugs [R].
+Molecules that mimic the structure and action of motilin are of high interest to researchers attempting to develop new therapeutic drugs.
+Those that increase the activity of motilin receptors, also called motilides, help reduce nausea and increase gastric emptying (in diabetics).
+The most important phase (III) of the migrating motor complex (MMC) can be triggered by the administration of motilin and other functionally similar drugs .

 Drugs that block motilin receptors are also a growing field of research.
-In theory, these types of drugs help with digestive conditions that are caused by too much food movement in the bowels (hypermotility).
-They have potential use in treating conditions like diarrhea and irritable bowel syndrome (IBS) [R].
+In theory, these drugs help with digestive conditions caused by too much food movement in the bowels (hypermotility).
+They have potential use in treating conditions like diarrhea and irritable bowel syndrome (IBS) .

 Motilides (Motilin Receptor Activators)

 Erythromycin, an antibiotic normally used to treat infections, is also a potent activator of motilin receptors.
-One study (RCT) evaluated the use of erythromycin to stimulate hunger and food intake in 14 healthy volunteers.
-They found significant positive results, suggesting erythromycin use to stimulate hunger and food intake [R, R, R].
+In a clinical trial on 14 healthy volunteers, erythromycin stimulated hunger and food intake .

-ABT-229, an erythromycin derivative, strongly increased gastric emptying with a single dose (4-16 mg) in a study (DB-RCT) involving nine healthy volunteers [R].
+ABT-229, an erythromycin derivative, strongly increased gastric emptying with a single dose (4-16 mg) in a clinical trial on 9 healthy volunteers .

 Motilin Receptor Blockers (Antagonists)

-Motilin administration into the brain significantly reduces anxiety in mice.
-Giving mice a motilin blocker reversed the anxiety effects of motilin in the brain [R].
+Motilin administration into the brain significantly reduced anxiety in mice.
+Giving mice a motilin receptor blocker (GM-109) reversed the anxiety effects of motilin in the brain .

-A population-controlled study linked the motilin receptor gene, MLNR, to increased risk of cancer and gallstones.
-This study, which included almost 1500 participants (439 biliary cancer, 429 gallstones, and 447 controls), concluded that the risk of gallstones and biliary (gallbladder/liver) cancers significantly increases with two versions (mutations) of this gene (MLN rs2281820 and MLNR rs9568169, respectively) [R].
+In an observational study on almost 1,500 people (439 with biliary cancer, 429 with gallstones, and 447 controls), the incidence of gallstones and biliary (gallbladder/liver) was significantly higher in people with two variants of the motilin receptor (MLNR) gene (MLN rs2281820 and MLNR rs9568169, respectively) .

 Most research involving motilin is focused on developing motilin receptor activators or blockers.
 Clinical trials evaluating abnormally high or low motilin levels are very limited.
 Additionally, the effects of motilin in other parts of the body outside of the digestive system are still being speculated.